 To complete this course with a satisfactory grade you must carefully follow directions, finish all assignments on time, be prepared for map quizzes, and demonstrate a mastery of geographic concepts through performance on exams, and participation in group work on homework and discussions.
-In addition, student presentations, online 'handouts' at mybcc.net, class notes and textbook readings are important.
+In addition, student presentations, handouts and atlas work, class notes and textbook readings are important.

-It is each student's responsibility to print any online handouts, get any notes, or other important information for any class time missed.
+It is each student's responsibility to get any handouts, notes, or important information for any class time missed.
+Many, but not all, handouts are available at our class site mybcc.net.
 Check there regularly to see if class is cancelled or a change in dates/times or assignments/exam has taken place.
-There may also supplemental readings used during this class as handed out by the instructor.
+There are also supplemental readings used during this class as handed out by the instructor.